 The rear hatch opened with a hiss and the landing bay lights streamed in.

 Please exit the vehicle! came an authoritative command from beyond.

 For a moment, Iain was back in the grey twilight of a Caledon evening, with a flashing light ahead of him blinking through the fog.
 And a very similar authoritative voice, telling him to get out of his van.

 “Don’t be angry,” Cygnus told him as she pulled him up with her.
 “Just go with it.”

 “Don’t be angry?!”
 Ian replied loudly.
-“I’m stuck on a starship with a screwed up synthetic intelligence controlling it, that picks up people on whatever planet it decides to set down on and puts them in really long term cold storage.
-The planet I lived on, that was my home, is thousands of light years away and everyone I ever known has been dead for millennia.
+“I’m stuck on a starship with a screwed up AI controlling it, that abducts people from whatever planet it decides to set down on and puts them in really long term cold storage.
+The planet I lived on, that was my home, is thousands of light years away and everyone I ever known has been dead for millennia and isn’t even there anymore.
 I have missed out on everything I was ever looking forward to, because I was stupid enough to get out of my van when I was told to!”

 “And it could be worse,” Cygnus added with a wry twist of her mouth.